-At the end of any procedure (Step 8 in this procedure) the P must be pressed before the P and 1 buttons from the options listed in the Select bargraph display.
+At the end of any procedure (Step 8 in this procedure) the P must be pressed before the P and 1 buttons are pressed, otherwise the meter returns to the operational display without saving the new settings.

-Data Source diagram below.
+listed in the Select Data Source

+diagram above.